moov-io/achgateway/docs/production/checklist.md

 - **Data Backup:** Maintain regular backups of the storage directory used for merged files.
 Alternatively, ensure the system is capable of real-time recovery to prevent data loss and support continuity in the event of system failure.

-Implementing these best practices will significantly enhance the security and operational efficacy of ACHGateway in a production setting, safeguarding against common vulnerabilities and ensuring the system's resilience.

 ### Monitoring and Alerting

 - **System Monitoring:** Implement comprehensive monitoring solutions to track the health and performance of ACHGateway.
 This includes monitoring system resources, transaction volumes, and error rates.